 Do you know what type of maintenance should be done yearly on any heating, ventilation and air conditioning (HVAC) system?
 Are you certain of when it’s time to call in a professional?

 There is so much information out on the market these days, it has become difficult to decipher which arguments to consider.
 Here are 10 common myths about home HVAC systems and the truth behind each:

 - Air filters don’t need to be changed on a regular basis.
-This statement is opposite of the truth.
-It is very important for you to change air filters, not only for efficiency, but also for your budget.
+This statement is the opposite of the truth.
+It is very important for you to change air filters, not only for efficiency but also for your budget.